-North Tahoe Emergency Physicians, the physician group that provides emergency room coverage for Tahoe Forest Hospital and Incline Village Community Hospital, may or may not be contracted with your health plan.
+California Emergency Physicians of America (CEP), and North Tahoe Emergency Physicians (NTEP), the physician groups that provide 24-hour emergency room coverage for Tahoe Forest Hospital and Incline Village Community Hospital, respectively, may or may not be contracted with your health plan.

 There are many complicated reasons why emergency room physicians, not only in Truckee, but also across the nation contract with very few health plans.
 However, the primary reason is the federal Emergency Medical Treatment and Active Labor Act law known as EMTALA, which heavily regulates emergency room physicians.